Krayorn/blog/src/pages/posts/stone-cold-night-dark-rain-city.md

 The room stayed silent for a while.

 "Damn...
-They didn't give you any trouble after that ?" relaunched Danny
+They didn't give you any trouble after that?" relaunched Danny

 "Nah they didn't, they had their criminal, the old guy who summoned the devil, not my sister.
 Right after the fight, Destiny looked strange.
 And she had something under her coat, something that looked like the grimoire.
 When Ella requested it, the witch started to flee and the cops went for her.
 I went the other way for my poor Lolly.
 We escaped through the fire escape, avoiding any more confrontations.
 As we were taking our leave, I saw Abgrog carrying a handcuffed Destiny on his shoulder and bringing her to their car, probably for more questioning at the station."